harishkannarao/ChromeHeadlessTesting/README.md

-## Override location or pass the path of browser and chromedriver
+## Pass the path of browser and chromedriver

 The following command allows you to specify the installation location if the browser and / or chromedriver is not availabe in PATH of your Operating System.
 This is particularly convenient in CI environments